 Summer Warm Up, Act 1: Login Page

-Starting June 27, all users will enter their username and click Next or press the Enter key before seeing the password field.
+All users will enter their username and click Next or press the Enter key before seeing the password field.
 Even though it looks a little different, users can authenticate with their same username and password as before.
 This update paves the way for allowing different authentication methods per role in a future release.

 Summer Warm Up, Act 2: SKY UX Fonts and Colors

-Summer Headliner: The New Navigation Release on July 9
+Summer Headliner: The New Navigation Release

 It’s important to note that the navigation for parents, students, faculty, alumni, and friend personas remains the same.
 Users with more than one persona will see the switcher move to the left side instead of its current location on the right, but that's the only impact to your school's broader community.